prisma-archive/graphcool-templates/auth/auth0/README.md

 #### How can I retrieve user data from auth0

-You have many user data available into auth0 (depends of which provider you choose).
+You have a lot of user data available in auth0 (depends on which provider you choose).

 First of all, you need to set your scope as `openid email profile`.

-With `profile` in the scope, you will receive many more data (cf https://auth0.com/docs/user-profile/normalized/auth0)
+With `profile` in the scope, you will receive a lot more data (cf https://auth0.com/docs/user-profile/normalized/auth0)

-For example, I want to add `picture` and `nickname` into User node.
+For example, I want to add `picture` and `nickname` to User node.

-1. Add `picture` and `nickname` into User type
+1. Add `picture` and `nickname` to User type

 ```diff
 diff --git a/auth/auth0/types.graphql b/auth/auth0/types.graphql